 It is particularly important for us to give the teenagers as much responsibility as possible during the project.
 We want to give young people a chance to recognize their own abilities and interests.
 The facilitators have repeatedly told us that they often feel they are not taken seriously at school or in everyday life because of their age.
 Instead of being patronized, they wish to develop their own potential.
 And as much as they long for guidance, they also wish to be a role model for younger teenagers.

-The teenagers, who have been selected as youth leaders to come to the camps can take on increasingly more responsibility at the camps: on their first camp as facilitators, they can explain different games to the participants and are responsible for carrying out the treasure hunt and a colorful evening.
+The teenagers, who have been selected to join the Growth Path and become youth leaders can take on increasingly more responsibility at the camps: on their first camp as facilitators, they can explain different games to the participants and are responsible for carrying out the treasure hunt and a colorful evening.
 At the following camp, they lead small groups and discussion sessions.
 After several camps, they can also offer activities for larger groups and invent their own program points.
-So far, we have invited 10 facilitators, who have shown particular commitment, to become ‘supervisors in training’ as part of our team and integrated them into the organization process of the entire project.
-Together they have revised the concept of the camp, designed their own program manual for a camp and directed small groups on their own camp.

 “Before I became a facilitator at Bridges Camp, I’ve only gone through all of my duties.
 But now I try to complete everything as good as possible.
 I try very hard, because I want to excel in everything.
 I have participated in several camps and am now a ‘supervisor in training’.
 Together with the others, I developed a manual of interesting activities and games for an upcoming camp.
 I can now stand before a group and speak confidently.
 I wish I could take more responsibility for the camp.”
 Reezan, ‘Supervisor in Training’